cohere-coop/just-enough-unix-command-line/en-US/src/command_line_for_beginners_part_one.md

 No matter where you are buried in your computer's files, this will bring you straight to your Desktop.
 This is an example of chaining folders on – in this example we are using `home/Desktop`, `home` of course being signified by the `~`.
 If you have any files or folders on your Desktop, you should be able to use the `cd ` + tab trick and see it all in your terminal.
 From there, you can choose available folders to `cd` into.

 Additionally, all the commands you enter into Terminal are saved.
 If you make a typo or type something the computer doesn't like (for instance, `cd`ing into a text file), then you can access the old command to fix it by pressing the up arrow.
 Pressing the up arrow again will take you further back into your old commands, and pressing down will show you newer commands.

-That's all for this post.
-Turn in two weeks from now for more information on creating, deleting, and moving files.
-Happy trails, command line trainees!